Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

-LUMI also has a large CPU-only partition, called LUMI-C, for jobs that do not run well on GPUs, but also integrated enough with the GPU partition that it is possible to have applications that combine both node types, something that has been explored previously in several European projects
+LUMI also has a large CPU-only partition, called LUMI-C, for jobs that do not run well on GPUs, but also integrated enough with the GPU partition that it is possible to have applications that combine both node types.
-(e.g., [DEEP and its successors](https://www.deep-projects.eu/)) that explored the cluster-booster concept (for which LUMI-C takes the role of cluster and LUMI-G of booster).
 LUMI-C consists of 1536 nodes with 2 64-core AMD EPYC 7763 CPUs.
 32 of those nodes
 have 1TB of RAM (with some of these nodes actually reserved for special purposes such as connecting to a Quantum computer), 128 have 512 GB and 1376 have